 These updates aim to modernize how people access care and manage out-of-pocket costs.
 More people can now open HSAs and use them for everyday health services that fit their lifestyle and budget.

-The One Big Beautiful Bill (OBBB) introduces several major updates to Health Savings Account (HSA) rules—expanding both who can use them and how they can be used:
+The One Big Beautiful Bill (OBBB) introduces several major updates to Health Savings Account (HSA) rules—expanding both who qualifies and how HSA funds can be used, starting in 2026:

-Who is now eligible for an HSA under the OBBB?
+Who Qualifies for an HSA Under the OBBB?

 Under the OBBB, the eligibility criteria for opening and contributing to a Health Savings Account has changed.
 As of January 1, 2026, more individuals will qualify based on their health plan type.
 If you are enrolled in a Bronze or Catastrophic Affordable Care Act (ACA) health plan, you will meet the primary coverage requirement for HSA eligibility under the new law.